ArtemGovorov/backdoor/README.md

 backdoor
 ========

-backdoor.js is a small helper function for a simple but powerfull JavaScript debugging technique
+backdoor.js is a micro helper function for a simple but powerful JavaScript debugging technique